Kokeshi

 The Netherlands

 The Moraine is a 19th-century former coach house located on the Dutch-German border.
-Now leasing a new life as a center for arts and crafts, a wood workshop will be built replacing an existing overhang.
+Now leasing a new life as a center for Arts & Crafts.
+An ‘unplugged’ woodworkshop will be built replacing an existing overhang.
+Traditional construction methods will be used and as many natural building materials as possible.